stebennett/stebennett.github.io/content/posts/oredev-2014-day-two.md

 date = 2014-11-12T15:07:37Z
 description = ""
 draft = true
-image = "__GHOST_URL__/content/images/2021/02/5ed38-img-1.gif"
-slug = "redev-2014-day-two"
+slug = "oredev-2014-day-two"
 title = "Øredev 2014 - Day Two"
 +++

 This is the second in a three part series giving an overview of the sessions I attended at Øredev 2014.
-Part one of the series can be found [here](__GHOST_URL__/2014/11/7/oredev-2014-day-one).
+Part one of the series can be found [here]({{< ref "/posts/oredev-2014-day-one.md" >}}).

 ## [Opening Keynote: Getting comfortable, being uncomfortable](http://vimeo.com/111086686) - [Keavy McMinn](https://www.twitter.com/keavy) - Github